-Benefits of Program:
+Benefits of the Program for you and your community:

-- We can help you recognize signs of potential crisis and provide you with materials about suicide prevention - Provide storage and be a resource for people in the community who ask, "Where can I store my firearm in a temporary crisis?" - Listed on our website as a preferred gun shop owner
+- We can help you and your staff recognize signs of potential crisis and provide you with free materials about suicide prevention to share with customers. - You can provide secure firearm storage at your store and help prevent suicide. - You will be a resource for people in the community who ask, "Where can I store my firearm in a temporary crisis?" - You will be listed on our website which is promoted through public education programs. - If you are located in a rural Wisconsin county and you provide secure storage of firearm through the program we can supply you with a FREE Gun Safe (up to \$1500.00) as long as funding is available.